prof7bit/wallet-key-tool/README.md

 ## How to import project in Eclipse

 * have the gradle plugin installed in Eclipse
+* have the Xtend plugin installed in Eclipse
 * import -> gradle -> gradle project
 * [browse] select the root folder of this project
 * [build model] and wait a few seconds